 Pty Ltd Australia companies can access certain tax advantages, such as lower corporate tax rates than personal income tax rates, and they may also be eligible for other tax benefits, such as franking credits.

-How to Set up a Proprietary Limited Company in NSW?
+#2 Setting Up a Proprietary Limited Company in NSW

 To set up a pty ltd Australia company in NSW, you can follow these general steps: